-Leaning up against the cold, pale stone surface of his kitchen counter looking like butter wouldn’t melt, the words pour effortlessly out of his mouth.
-It’s like someone’s gradually dulling down the contrast in his ordinarily bright apartment as the tail end of what he’s saying fully registers “…thinking, maybe you wanna try it without a condom?”
+Leaning against the cold, stone surface of his kitchen counter looking like butter wouldn’t melt, the words pour effortlessly out of his mouth.
+It’s like someone’s gradually dulling the light in his ordinarily bright apartment as the tail end of what he’s saying fully registers “… was just thinking, maybe you wanna do it without a condom?”

 Bouncing forward from the counter, he wraps his arms around me, chin resting on my shoulder “Well, yeah.
 I want you!
 Is that so terrible?”.
 I love and hate how he can just gloss over stuff like it doesn’t really matter.
 But it does matter — we both know I’m HIV positive.

 Nuzzling against my cheek, he gleefully announces “S-T-I’ve not got anything!
 Test results came back Thursday, all clear.
 And it’s my six month anniversary being on PrEP now, so you know… worth celebrating!”
 I only meant for Theo to be a hookup, I guess.
 But he’s addictive.

 “Remember when we first hooked up and I said I wanted to use condoms?”
 It’s more aggressive than I intended.
 Was I really naive enough to imagine he’d never raise the condom thing?
 When I was diagnosed, I believed condoms were the only thing stopping me from being a danger to other people; another guy’s safety riding on a latex barrier, mere microns thin.
 And now I’m supposed to be comfortable abandoning what we’ve been told keeps everyone else safe from guys like me?

 “Guy, that was ages ago.
 We did; we have been.
 And… I’m on PrEP.
 And… you’re undetectable.
 What’s the big deal?”
 For real?
 Such a flippant answer like he’s completely carefree.
 It is a big deal!
 It’s been my big fucking deal for years.